dacxi/dacxi-coin-contract/README.md

 The inflation smart contract will be developed and attached to the DXIToken in some future.
 Until than the supply will stay 10,000,000,000 DXI.

-Note the `mint()` method has an internal safety system that avoids the MINTER to mint unlimited amount of tokens, see `updateMintCap()`.
-The DXIToken mint cap can be set up according to the rules defined by the new external inflation smart contract that will be attached to it.
-The mint cap must allow the external inflation smart contract to properly mint new token over time, but at the same time will avoid it to mint unlimited amount of tokens.
+Note that the `mint()` method has an internal safety system that avoids the MINTER to mint unlimited amount of tokens, see `updateMintCap()`.
+The DXIToken mint cap can be set up according to the rules defined by the new inflation external smart contract that will be attached to it.
+The mint cap must allow the inflation smart contract to properly mint new token over time, but at the same time will avoid it to mint unlimited amount of tokens.

 #### About Immutability